cchee/aquaponics/docker/README.md

 To access influxdb, after login to Raspberry Pi and use influx DB CLI
 * docker exec -it influxdb /bin/bash
 * influx

+Using Peter's script is just to get thing going, long term plan is to use ansible.